Getting ready for the workshop...

 Proposals for larger groups, such as quintets (or more) will be favoured.

-Nevertheless, the musical organiser will do his best to accomodate your requests.
+Nevertheless, the musical organiser will do his best to accomodate your requests, as far as possible.

 Music